-Recognised Practitioners of Urban Design
+Recognised Practitioner in Urban Design

 Professionals with a suitable balance of education and experience can apply to become a Recognised Practitioner in Urban Design.
 The distinction provides a wide range of professionals with a valued affiliation (in many cases an additional one), proclaiming their commitment to and experience of urban design.